MAULANAAKBARFIRDAUSYA-cmd/mafv5/README.md

 # MAF's Assistant V5

- MAF's Assistant is a multipurpose WhatsApp BOT using wa-automate-nodejs library!
- (only for personal use)
+MAF's Assistant is a multipurpose WhatsApp BOT using wa-automate-nodejs library!\n (only for personal use)

 </div>